Invertible matrix: Applications

-For most practical applications, it is not necessary to invert a matrix to solve a system of linear equations; however, for a unique solution, it is necessary that the matrix involved be invertible.
+For most practical applications, it is not necessary to invert a matrix to solve a system of linear equations; however, for a unique solution, it is necessary for the matrix involved to be invertible.

 Decomposition techniques like LU decomposition are much faster than inversion, and various fast algorithms for special classes of linear systems have also been developed.

 Regression/least squares

-Although an explicit inverse is not necessary to estimate the vector of unknowns, it is the easiest way to estimate their accuracy, found in the diagonal of a matrix inverse (the posterior covariance matrix of the vector of unknowns).
+Although an explicit inverse is not necessary to estimate the vector of unknowns, it is the easiest way to estimate their accuracy and is found in the diagonal of a matrix inverse (the posterior covariance matrix of the vector of unknowns).
 However, faster algorithms to compute only the diagonal entries of a matrix inverse are known in many cases.

 Matrix inverses in real-time simulations

 Matrix inversion plays a significant role in computer graphics, particularly in 3D graphics rendering and 3D simulations.
 Examples include screen-to-world ray casting, world-to-subspace-to-world object transformations, and physical simulations.